sc-ventures/cloudbreak-documentation/docs/cb-migrate.md

 7. Quit from the container with shortcut `CTRL+d`

-#### <a name="modify_profile"></a> Modify Cloudbreak Profile
+#### Modify Cloudbreak Profile

+Perform these steps to ensure that your new Profile file is correctly set up.

+**Steps**

-1. Please ensure that the following parameter values match in the origin and target Profile files and modifiy Profile file of the target environment, if necessary:
+1. Ensure that the following parameter values match in the origin and target Profile files and modify Profile file of the target environment, if necessary:

     <pre><small>export UAA_DEFAULT_USER_EMAIL=admin@example.com
     export UAA_DEFAULT_SECRET=cbsecret